SethMMorton/natsort/README.rst

 Requirements
 ------------

-``natsort`` requires Python version 2.7 or greater or Python 3.2 or greater.
+``natsort`` requires Python version 2.6 or greater or Python 3.3 or greater.

-.. _optional:
+It may run on (but is not tested against) Python 3.2.

 Optional Dependencies
 ---------------------